HBRS-SDP/ss24-solo12-control/README.md

 This will load the robot's URDF and allow interaction with the robot's joints through Rviz2.

-## Repository Structure

-The repository is structured around the following main components:

-### 1. Robot Description (`solo12_description`)
-This package contains the URDF and XACRO files, defining the kinematics, visual, and collision properties of the SOLO12 robot.

-### 2. Bringup Package (`solo12_bringup`)
-This package is responsible for launching the system, loading robot description files, and starting the necessary controllers.

 ## Using *ros2_control* with SOLO12